anthonyamar/my-second-brain/Ideas/Incubator/Tinder AI Bot.md

 ### Test the endpoint

 To perform HTTP requests, we can use the `cURL` command, but it's a bit harsh.
-There's a lot of [tools](My%20productivity%20tools.md) that are more convenient with graphical interfaces that can help to better understand and test endpoint faster.
+There are a lot of [tools](My%20productivity%20tools.md) that are more convenient with graphical interfaces that can help to better understand and test endpoint faster.
 I use [Insomnia](https://insomnia.rest/) for this.

 Just create a new GET request to the URL `https://api.gotinder.com/v2/recs/core`, fill the header with a pair `X-Auth-Token: your-token-here`, click Send and you should obtain a similar response to the one in the browser.